This Grav Glass Blunt was provided by a friend for the purposes of review. Thanks again! 🙂

 Even the silicone grommet is ok in the alcohol so just have a good grip & be careful not to clink the glass together or anything while cleaning and you’re set.

-I love the fact that you can keep the ash moving and keep the cherry at the tip at all times.
+One of the niftiest features is the fact that you can keep the ash moving and keep the cherry at the tip at all times.

 That’s one of the nastiest things about smoking pipes and bongs – getting a side or bottom of the bowl resin hoot – nasty!